 1. Immutability

-• Builds are immutable, ensuring that once a build is created, it reflects a fixed state of the application.
+• Builds are immutable, ensuring that once a build is created, it reflects a fixed state of the project.
 This immutability prevents accidental changes and ensures consistency.

 2. Checksum and Integrity